Search

 2025 Summer Reading: An Opportunity for Student Growth

-With the 2024 NAEP scores showing that students are still struggling, summer learning has never been more critical.
+With the 2024 NAEP scores showing gaps in reading skills, summer learning has never been more critical.
 Forward-thinking district leaders are already planning how to keep students engaged through structured on-site programs or by equipping families to support literacy at home.

 No matter how students spend their summers, research proves it’s a valuable opportunity to accelerate learning and instill a lifelong love for reading.